rfoel/strava/README.md

 ## Usage

-The way the library is implemented the user must have gone through the [Strava OAuth flow](https://developers.strava.com/docs/authentication/) beforehand and got a refresh token.
-This way we can ensure that whenever needed we get a new access token.
+The library can be initialized with a refresh token and optionally an access token.

-This may not be the best way to work with the API and I'm open to suggestions to make it better.
+If these are not available, see below (**Token exchange**).

 ```javascript
 import { Strava } from 'strava'